0xStr0k1rch/trashPanda/README.md

  							     Happy Diving!
 ```

-dumpsterDiver is a basic tooling/ps-script written by GPT and a coding newb (me) for newer verisons on Powershell
+dumpsterDiver is a basic tooling/ps-script written by GPT and a coding newb (me) for newer verisons on Powershell.
-to perform crawling in a microsoft AD enviroment to find interesting files, configs and whatnot.
+it's purpose perform crawling in a microsoft AD enviroment to find interesting files, configs and whatnot.
-It searches for regexp strings specified within the script so be happy to change the preset to
+It searches for RegExp strings specified within the script so be happy to change the preset to
 fit your needs!.
-The tooling is intended to be used by cybersecurity professionals.
+The tooling is intended to be used by cybersecurity professionals, Blue-Teamers and Red-Teamers alike.

 It's a simpler version https://github.com/SnaffCon/Snaffler which can be used on a non domain-joined PC which Snaffler requires..